Skip to content

 I love avocado in any form—on toast, tacos, stuffed with crabmeat—t’s all good!
 That being said, I was a little apprehensive to add it to my smoothie until I tried it.
 Now that I have, I’m hooked!

-Avocado adds a rich creaminess and thickness that’s hard to create any other way.
+Packed with healthy fats, avocado also adds a rich creaminess and thickness that’s hard to create any other way.
 It doesn’t impart a lot of flavor, and in fact enhances the flavors that are already in the smoothie.
 Avocado also pairs wonderfully with cacao.

 I recommend adding ¼ – ½ of an avocado per smoothie.